Mazvel/maswavespytest/README.md

 ### Install MASWavesPy through Anaconda Prompt.

-The package is installed using pip.
-See the documentation for pip for more information [link](https://pip.pypa.io/en/stable/).
+The package is installed using [pip](https://pip.pypa.io/en/stable/).
 1. (If required) Start Anaconda Prompt.
 2. Type `pip install maswavespy` to install the package.
 3. Check if the package has been successfully installed by inspecting the last lines that are displayed in the Anaconda Prompt console.

 ### Test MASWavesPy

 1. Download the contents of the [examples](https://github.com/Mazvel/maswavespytest/tree/main/examples) directory.
 Four example files to test different parts/commands of the MASWavesPy package are provided.
-The examples files use data from the [examples/Data](https://github.com/Mazvel/maswavespytest/tree/main/examples/Data) directory.
+The example files use data from the [examples/Data](https://github.com/Mazvel/maswavespytest/tree/main/examples/Data) directory.
 Further information is provided in each file.
-2. Launch Spyder (testenv) (i.e., Spyder (name of your virtual environment)).
+2. Launch Spyder (testenv) from the Start menu (i.e., Spyder (name of your virtual environment)).
    - Please note that all four example files are written to be run one cell at a time using the keyboard shortcut (Ctrl+Enter), Run > Run cell, or the Run cell button in the toolbar.
-3. Open `MASWavesPy_Dispersion_test1.py` to test the basic methods of the maswavespy.wavefield and maswavespy.dispersion modules using a single data file.
+3. Open `MASWavesPy_Dispersion_test1.py` to test the basic methods of the `maswavespy.wavefield` and `maswavespy.dispersion` modules using a single data file.
-4. Open `MASWavesPy_Dispersion_test2.py` to test the methods of the maswavespy.wavefield and maswavespy.dispersion modules using a Dataset object.
+4. Open `MASWavesPy_Dispersion_test2.py` to test the methods of the `maswavespy.wavefield` and `maswavespy.dispersion` modules using a `Dataset` object.
-5. Open `MASWavesPy_Combination_test.py` to test the maswavespy.combination module.
+5. Open `MASWavesPy_Combination_test.py` to test the `maswavespy.combination` module.
-6. Open `MASWavesPy_Inversion_test.py` to test the maswavespy.inversion module.
+6. Open `MASWavesPy_Inversion_test.py` to test the `maswavespy.inversion` module.

 ### Deactivate the virtual environment (if a virtual environment has been created)